grant-olson/grant-olson.github.io/_posts/2015-03-19-certificate_chains_amazon_ec2_and_you.md

 ---
 layout: post
 published: true
-title: Https sec_error_unknown_issuer Error in Firefox?
-Adding https at your AWS Load Balancer?
-Amazon Lied To You!
+title: Certificate Chains, Amazon EC2, and You
 category: news
 ---

+Are you getting https sec_error_unknown_issuer Error in Firefox?
+Did you add https at your EC2 Load Balancer?
+Well then Amazon lied to you.

 We just dealt with a really frustrating error over at webkite.
 Our site was suddenly broken with a bad ssl certificate, but only on